telerik/kendo-ui-core/docs/controls/layout/splitter/overview.md

 If there are several nested Splitters, then each pane, which is an ancestor of the Menu, requires the specified `overflow` and `z-index` styles.
 These styles can also be applied inline instead of externally.

+## Third-Party Integration

 ### Integration with Flexbox

 The Splitter relies on JavaScript size calculations to construct its layout, while Flexbox relies on pure CSS.
 The two techniques are difficult to combine, so the Splitter is not designed to work with Flexbox.
 Actually, one of its purposes is to spare the need to use Flexbox in general.
-To avoid CSS conflicts, please do not apply Flexbox styles to the Splitter elements.
+To avoid CSS conflicts, do not apply Flexbox styles to the Splitter elements.

 ## Reference